 The American Academy of Periodontology calls periodontists the “plastic surgeons of dentistry.”
 The purpose of most periodontal plastic surgeries is to restore form and function to the gum tissue, periodontal ligament, and the bone that supports your teeth.
 Aesthetic periodontal procedures can also greatly enhance the appearance of your smile.

-Drs.
-Jon E. Piché and Sayward E. Duggan, of Yorktown Periodontics, are board-certified periodontists in Yorktown, VA that offer a broad range of periodontal plastic surgeryprocedures.
-They love to see their procedures transform smiles, and ultimately, the patients that wear them.
+Dr. Sayward E. Duggan offers a broad range of periodontal plastic surgery procedures.
+She loves to see her procedures transform smiles, and ultimately, the patients that wear them.

 Below are several of the most common periodontal plastic surgeries.

-Gum grafting is a common periodontal procedure performed at Yorktown Periodontics.
+Gum grafting is a common periodontal procedure performed at our office.
 Some of the most common types of gum grafting are:

 • Free gingival graft – This procedure is often used to thicken gum tissue.
 A layer of tissue is removed from the palate and relocated to the area affected by gum recession.
 Both sites heal quickly and without causing any permanent damage.

 • Subepithelial connective tissue graft- This procedure is commonly used to cover exposed roots.
 Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.
 The surface tissue is less intact, resulting in significantly less discomfort.